andrew-curthoys/curthoys-io/content/entroper/2023_06-this_land/04-showtime.md

 <h4 class="article-subheader">Nothin' To Say</h4>
-One most beautiful aspect of art in my opinion is that it's subjective.
-Every person who experiences the art brings their life experience & perspective to the piece
+One most beautiful aspects of art in my opinion is that it's subjective.
+There's no right way to create,    , or appreciate it.
+Every person brings their life experience & perspective to their interpretation.

 John Prine is one the the greatest American songwriters and I will challenge anyone to a duel who opines otherwise.